NewEnglandTravelPlanner.com Logo

 By Taxi

-By Bicycle and Scooter/Moped
+By Bicycle & Scooter/Moped

 Bicycles are for rent at over a half dozen shops in Nantucket Town, with the most prominent shops being on Broad Street just off Steamboat Wharf.